Emergency Response Plan

 FotoKite has been recognised with numerous international design and technology awards.

-“We promote FotoKite and other drone capabilities at every opportunity, demonstrating its function to first responders, providing trials to responders and various clients and can provider operators as a third party to operate FotoKite operationally in support of their team members,” Mr Alcorn explained.
+“We promote FotoKite and other drone capabilities and offer drone training, demonstrating its function to first responders, providing trials to responders and various clients and can provider operators as a third party to operate FotoKite operationally in support of their team members,” Mr Alcorn explained.

 “First responders who inspected the technology can clearly understand the value of a stable, aerial, camera providing video oversight of an emergency.”